 Pheucticus melanocephalus melanocephalus

-Status: Common regular spring and fall migrant west and central, rare casual east.
+Status: Common regular spring and fall migrant west and central, rare southeast, rare casual northeast.
 Common regular breeder west and south, uncommon north, rare casual east.
 Rare casual winter visitor east.

 Documentation: Specimen: UNSM ZM7085, 13 Jul 1901 Sioux Co.

 Taxonomy: Two subspecies are recognized (Pyle 1997): maculatus, breeding coastal southwest British Columbia to southern California, and melanocephalus, breeding from interior British Columbia to eastern California east to North Dakota and southwest Texas.

 This species hybridizes with Rose-breasted Grosbeak where the ranges of the two species meet in central Nebraska; see discussion at the Rose-breasted x Black-headed Grosbeak species account.

 Spring: Apr 27, 28, 30 <<<>>> summer